 Florida Registered Paralegal (FRP)

-A paralegal works under the direction and supervision of an attorney who performs specifically delegated substantive legal work for which the attorney is ultimately responsible.
-Paralegals become qualified through education, training or work experience.
+As a Florida Registered Paralegal, Danielle works under the direction and supervision of the attorneys at Sammis Law Firm.
+Paralegals perform specifically delegated substantive legal work for which the attorney is ultimately responsible.

 A Florida Registered Paralegal is a paralegal who has met the work experience, certification, training and education necessary to complete the requirements found in Chapter 20 of the Rules Regulating The Florida Bar.

-To registered as a Florida Registered Paralegal, the qualified applicant must submit an application along with a $145.00 check made payable to The Florida Bar.
+To register as a Florida Registered Paralegal, the qualified applicant must submit an application along with a $145.00 check made payable to The Florida Bar.

 The qualifying criteria to become a Florida Registered Paralegal include: